sonatype/codestyle/Kaos-Frontend-Coding-Standards.md

   }
 ```
 * We denote future bindable members at the top of Angular controllers
+  * This allows developers to easily locate member variables that will be binded in the future
 ```javascript
   function FooController() {
     var vm = this;